In this article:

 Final Remarks

-Ch 3 at the beginning always counts as the last DC in any round.
+Ch 3 at the beginning always counts as the first DC of any round.

 In the subsequent round, the total number of stitches increases by 12.
-Round 1 has 12 dc, round 2 has 24dc, round 3 has 36 dc, round 4 has 48 dc and so on, just add 12 to the number of stitches in a previous round.
+Round 1 has 12 dc, round 2 has 24dc, round 3 has 36 dc, round 4 has 48 dc and so on, for every round just increase round by 12.
 I’ve demonstrated it on the photo below:

 Flat Double Crochet Circle Diagram